 Mountain Glaciers and Meadows

-On this 4-day trip specifically for female and non-binary identifying participants, get to know the beautiful alpine environments of Mount Baker, also known by its Indigenous name, Kulshan.
-On the first day, we’ll hike to our base camp in a stunning heather meadow.
-Then, over the next two days, we’ll set out on day hikes to some of the iconic features on this part of the mountain.
+On this 4-day trip into some of the most beautiful places in Washington’s North Cascades ecosystem, get to know the delicate alpine environments of Mount Baker, also known by its Indigenous name, Kulshan.
+On the first day we’ll hike to our backcountry base camp in a stunning heather meadow, where we will camp for three nights.

 See below for the planned trip itinerary: